toshivqureshi/delta-demo/README.md

+# delta -demo
-1. this is a demo for git & github
+ this is a demo for git & github

+# teacher

+toshif qureshi

+# student

+navaid